TeRA: Vector-based Random Tensor Network for High-Rank Adaptation of Large Language Models: Methodology

 \section{Methodology}

-TeRA parameterizes the tensorized weight update matrix $\Delta \mathbf{W}$ using a Tucker-like tensor network, as shown in Figure \ref{fig:architecture}.
-The method involves two steps: first, the weight update matrix is tensorized into a higher-order tensor $\Delta \mathcal{W} \in \mathbb{R}^{I_1 \times \cdots \times I_N}$.
-Then, this tensor is parameterized as a Tucker-like tensor network structure whose majority of factors are frozen, and only small diagonal matrices are trainable.
+TeRA parametrizes the tensorized weight update matrix $\Delta \mathbf{W}$ using a Tucker-like tensor network, as shown in Figure \ref{fig:architecture}.
+The method involves two steps: (1) Tensorize the weight update matrix into a higher-order tensor $\Delta \mathcal{W} \in \mathbb{R}^{I_1 \times \cdots \times I_N}$; (2) Parametrize this tensor using a Tucker-like tensor network with majority of large factor matrices frozen, and only small diagonal matrices trainable.
 After training, $\Delta \mathcal{W}$ is unfolded to obtain $\Delta \mathbf{W}_{[N;k]}$.